 Boswell v.
 Bludworth Bond Shipyard, Inc., 854 F. Supp.
 461 (S.D.
 Tex.
 1994).
 (Shipowner Liability; Step-Child Recovery)

 The general rule that a shipowner cannot be held liable for an accident which occurs while the ship is being moved by agents of the shipyard does not apply if the ship’s captain remains on board and participates in the decision-making process of the maneuver that causes the accident.
-Because the Death on the High Seas Act (DOSHA) allows for step-children to recover, such recovery is also permissible under a wrongful death action brought under general maritime law.
-The fact that Texas law prohibits such recovery is not relevant because the Texas Wrongful Death Statute and DOSHA differ in scope.
+Because the Death on the High Seas Act (DOHSA) allows for step-children to recover, such recovery is also permissible under a wrongful death action brought under general maritime law.
+The fact that Texas law prohibits such recovery is not relevant because the Texas Wrongful Death Statute and DOHSA differ in scope.

 In re Loyd W. Richarson Constr.
 Co., 850 F. Supp.
 555 (S.D.
 Tex.
 1993).
 (Motion for Summary Judgment; Written Notice)